emrulk1/web_practices/questions.md

 - In the list with the `id` value `nestedList`, change the default list style (filled circles, most likely) to numbers, without changing the HTML tags.
 - Add an `id` attribute of value `outerList` to the other/outer list.
 Change its default list style to "a", "b", "c", ... etc, without changing the HTML tags.

-> (Hint: read up on CSS pseudo-classes and pseudo-elements.)
+> (Hint: Read up on CSS pseudo-classes and pseudo-elements.)

 _Est. time: 25m_